hemangshah/HHPageView/README.md

 **Manually**

 - Add `HHPageView.h` and  `HHPageView.m` to your Project.
 - You need to provide images for active and inactive state.
-You can use the one which is inside the sample project.
+You can use [these](https://github.com/hemangshah/HHPageView/tree/master/TestExample/TestExample/appImages) inside the sample project.
 - **All set**.

 ## Usage